SurDerpsalot/AppliedProject3/README.txt

 get back to where I was before, but I guess that just overwrote everything I had done.
 I guess thats it then.
 Those two lines are going to make me have to withdraw.
 Everything saved except the math, you know THE CORE OF THE PROJECT.

+5:00am
+I managed to salvage the sphereIntersection, so that's nice.
+I am now attempting to fix all the build errors in the Vagrant.

+5:13am
+It now builds in the VM and now I am back to writing tests to get that percentage up.

+5:17am
+I tried to run the coverage report and I recieved the following error:
+No such file or directory CMakeFiles/coverage.dir/build.make:57: recipe for target 'CMakeFiles/coverage' failed make[3]: *** [CMakeFiles/coverage] Error 1
+CMakeFiles/Makefile2:141: recipe for target 'CMakeFiles/coverage.dir/all' failed
+make[2]: *** [CMakeFiles/coverage.dir/all] Error 2
+CMakeFiles/Makefile2:148: recipe for target 'CMakeFiles/coverage.dir/rule' failed
+make[1]: *** [CMakeFiles/coverage.dir/rule] Error 2
+Makefile:155: recipe for target 'coverage' failed
+make: *** [coverage] Error 2